 Civitas Resources (CIVI) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the oil and gas company had gained 0.35% in the past month.
-In that same time, the Oils-Energy sector gained 3.17%, while the S&P 500 lost 2.86%.
+Prior to today's trading, shares of the oil and gas company had gained 0.15% over the past month.
+This has lagged the Oils-Energy sector's gain of 5.29% and outpaced the S&P 500's loss of 2.84% in that time.

 Civitas Resources will be looking to display strength as it nears its next earnings release.
-On that day, Civitas Resources is projected to report earnings of $2.30 per share, which would represent a year-over-year decline of 35.39%.
-Our most recent consensus estimate is calling for quarterly revenue of $972.02 million, down 3.56% from the year-ago period.
+In that report, analysts expect Civitas Resources to post earnings of $2.30 per share.
+This would mark a year-over-year decline of 35.39%.
+Meanwhile, our latest consensus estimate is calling for revenue of $972.02 million, down 3.56% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $9.51 per share and revenue of $3.5 billion, which would represent changes of -27.85% and -7.73%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Civitas Resources.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Civitas Resources.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Civitas Resources is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Civitas Resources is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Civitas Resources's current valuation metrics, including its Forward P/E ratio of 8.48.
-For comparison, its industry has an average Forward P/E of 9.4, which means Civitas Resources is trading at a discount to the group.
+Digging into valuation, Civitas Resources currently has a Forward P/E ratio of 8.56.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.74.